niquilpatay/niquilpatay/README.md

-- 👋 Hi, I’m @nahuelquilpatay
+- 👋 Hi, I’m @niquilpatay
-- 👀 I’m interested in los redondos
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning redonditos
+- 🌱 I’m currently learning C#, SQL, HTML, CSS & JavaScript
-- 💞️ I’m looking to collaborate on los redo
+- 💞️ I’m looking to collaborate on web projects
-- 📫 How to reach me patricio rey
+- 📫 How to reach me niquilpatay@gmail.com

 <!---
 nahuelquilpatay/nahuelquilpatay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.